gilch/hissp/docs/lissp_quickstart.rst

    ;; A "form" is any Hissp data that can be evaluated.
    ;; Not all data is a valid program in Hissp.
-E.g. ``(7 42)`` is a ;; tuple, containing the integers 7 in the function position, and 42 ;; after in the first argument position, but it would crash, because ;; ints are not callable in Python.
+E.g. ``(7 42)`` is a ;; tuple, containing the integers 7 in the function position, and 42 ;; after in the first argument position.
+It would compile to a ;; syntactically-valid Python program, but evaluation would crash, ;; because ints are not callable in Python.
+Try it.

    ;; Quotation suppresses evaluation of Hissp data.
    ;; Treating the code itself as data is the key concept in metaprogramming.